 Said craft desk has recently become prime bird-watching territory by our Cat’s Protection rescue cat Izzy.

 I really rather like how the photographs have turned out; dark and moody.
 Usually my food photographs are taken by the kitchen window where the best afternoon light comes in, but these were taken on the other side of the house.
 I’m definitely going to be taking more pictures there from now on.

 So yes, after nearly five years of blogging I am finally sharing with you our family favourite banana bread recipe.
 Over the years I’ve tried all sorts of other recipes, but this is the one I keep coming back to time and time again.
 The kids love a slice or two when they come home from school ravenous.

 How do you make your banana bread?
-Any tips or tricks to share?
+Any tips or tricks to share to use up over ripe bananas?
 Let me know in the comments!

 OTHER BANANA BREAD RECIPES YOU MIGHT LIKE